Ascentis/Infrastructure/README.md

 Generalized data pipeline from multiple source types (fixed length text, delimited, MSSQL, SQLite) to the same type of targets.
 The DataPipeline suite of classes provides a high performance way to move data between source and targets(s) and it sets the foundation for further extension

+## DataReplicator

+This class replicates tables into a SQLite database.
+Tables will be created automatically based on the metadata of a list of source queries